 An initial approach may therefore include history, examination and blood tests, guided by clinical suspicion.
 Initial additional tests (if not already tested) may reasonably include U&Es, serum folate, vitamin B12, iron and ferritin, serum liver enzymes, serum proteins, antinuclear and anti-DNA antibodies and rheumatoid factor and TFTs.

+Febrile neutropenia is defined as an oral temperature ≥38.5°C or two consecutive readings of ≥38.0°C for two hours and an absolute neutrophil count ≤0.5 x 109/L, or expected to fall below 0.5 x 109/L .
 Successful management depends on early recognition.
-Patients should be educated to monitor their symptoms (including body temperature), and be given clear written instructions on when and how to contact the appropriate service in the event of concerns.
+Patients should be educated to monitor their symptoms (including body temperature) and be given clear written instructions on when and how to contact the appropriate service in the event of concerns.

-- Does the patient belong to a high-risk group - eg, active neoplastic disease, a recent course of chemotherapy, immunosuppressant therapy (eg, azathioprine, steroids) or immunosuppressive illnesses such as HIV?
+- Whether the patient belongs to a high-risk group - eg, active neoplastic disease, a recent course of chemotherapy, immunosuppressant therapy (eg, azathioprine, steroids) or immunosuppressive illnesses such as HIV.

 - Include duration since last chemotherapy cycle if applicable.